Read This and Get Your Dealer License in 30 Days!

 - As a licensed dealer you will be required to collect sales tax on every vehicle you sell to the public.
 Wholesale only dealers and auto brokers must still apply for a seller’s permit.

-- Submit your application in person to a DMV Occupational Licensing department listed above.
-Upon receipt of the completed application and fees DMV will issue a temporary license to operate the same day!
+- Submit your application to a DMV Occupational Licensing department listed above.
+Upon receipt of the completed application and fees DMV will contact you to issue a temporary license.

 We are here to help, contact us to help guide you through the process.